-Alternatively, you can assign values at the same time as the array is declared by enclosing them in curly brackets.
-The specified array length may optionally be left out to let the array size be decided by the number of values assigned.
+Alternatively, you can assign values at the same time as the array is declared by enclosing the values in curly brackets.
+If the specified array length is larger than the number of values, the remaining values will be initialized to zero.
+The array length may optionally be left out to let the array size be decided by the number of values assigned.